ukkopahis/IOTstack/docs/BuildStack-RandomPassword.md

 This page explains how to have a service generate a random password during build time.
 This will require that your service have a working options menu.

+Alternatively, a service may just use `%randomPassword%` in a value without any options menu.
+This will generate a new random password the first time this service is added.
+The generated password may be found in the `docker-compose.yml`.

 Keep in mind that updating strings in a service's yaml config isn't limited to passwords.

 ## A word of caution